palewire/first-python-notebook/docs/_build_html/_sources/prerequisites/cli.rst.txt

 On Apple's Mac OSX operating system, a suitable command-line program is already installed.
 It's called "Terminal."
 You should try opening it up and typing in some basic commands to verify it's working.
 Here's how:

 .. youtube:: 3xPHOH08IUU

+1. Click on the magnifying glass in the upper right hand corner.
+2. Type in "Terminal".
+3. Press enter or select the first search result.
+4. A command line prompt should appear.
+5. Verify it works by typing a simple command like ``whoami`` and pressing enter.